vandijkstef/wafs/README.md

 ### Monday 19-2-2018
 Refactored the code, seperated the routes and all their logic from the app.

-### ...
-Lets try some different templating methods using a basic list for the repos including the count of all commits

 ## Planning/Todo
 I like lists
-- [ ] Model uittekenen
 - [ ] Update title(description?) dynamically
-- [ ] Expand research on single page apps
 - [ ] PWA / Webworker (extra)

 - [ ] Expand router (see notes 12-2)